-The Company is committed to providing a grievance procedure that is fair, equitable and usable by all its employees.
+All its employees commit the Company to providing a grievance procedure that is fair, equitable and usable.

 Fiduga limited will follow and abide by the grievance handling procedures stated in the collective bargaining agreement.

 The company has also put in place organizational communication channels through which employees can speak out about their grievances.
 Such channels include the Joint consultative council that is made up of representatives from the various departments within Fiduga, open door policy where employees are encouraged to walk in the managing directors' office at any time to discuss any grievances.